 Why do dogs like sleeping with humans?
-For protection, closeness, and warmth - these are a few reasons your dog might be so insistent on sleeping together with you at night.
+For protection, closeness, and warmth — these are a few reasons your dog might be so insistent on sleeping in your bed at night.
 But is there more to it?
-It is general knowledge that dogs are pack animals.
+It's general knowledge that dogs are pack animals.
 Not only did their ancestors hunt together, but they also slept together at night for warmth and security.
-So should you be allowing your dog on the bed?
-After all, you have spent so much money on that fancy raised wooden dog bed.
-And if your dog isn’t interested in laying by your side all night, does that mean he doesn’t love you and you are not part of the pack?
+Should you allow your dog on the bed?
+(After all, you spent so much money on that fancy dog bed...)
+And if your dog isn’t interested in laying by your side all night, does that mean he doesn’t love you and you're not part of the pack?
 Keep reading to discover answers to your pressing questions about why dogs like sleeping in bed with their humans.

 The Root of the Behavior

 If you've ever seen a dog give birth or simply admired a litter of puppies, you'd know that newborn puppies huddle together soon after they're born.
 That's because it's in their nature to sleep in a big puppy pile, snuggled up against their littermates.
 It’s when they feel most secure and comfortable.
 No wonder they try to replicate that feeling of warmth and coziness with you even after they grow up!

 Your dog wanting to sleep next to you is also a sign of affection and closeness.
 It means they like your company and consider you a member of the pack.
 Sleeping by your side also proves their loyalty, trust, and willingness to protect you.

 However, if your dog isn’t one to hop on the bed and snuggle with you throughout the night, don’t worry.
 It's most likely because they're overheated or can't settle — it certainly doesn't mean they don't love you or view you as the pack leader.
 Your dog might even think your bed is too soft and doesn't provide enough support.
 Whatever the reason, it's definitely not personal.